-The Best President's Day Sales You Can Shop Right Now
+The Best Presidents Day Sales You Can Shop Right Now

 Tory Burch's highly anticipated private sale event starts on February 23 through February 28.

-President’s Day Makeup and Skin Care Sales
+Presidents Day Makeup and Skin Care Sales

+Starting today through February 21, get up to 50% off select bestselling makeup and skincare products at Sephora.
+Plus, get free shipping with the promo code FREESHIP.

 For a limited time only, shop LookFantastic's up-to-50%-off sale on select items and get 15% off sitewide with the promo code PRESIDENT15.

-Starting February 18, get 20% off all top-rated skincare products from Peace Out.
+For a limited time only, get 20% off all top-rated skincare products from Peace Out.

 Starting February 19 through February 21, get a free mini Superscreen with any purchase at Supergoop!